mbhall88/TAC3_Report/manuscript.md

 Figure {@fig:basecall_model} shows, for a subset of four samples, two important results regarding the effect of (unfiltered) *de novo* variant discovery in `pandora`.
-Firstly, is shows that the choice of the Nanopore basecalling model has a sizeable impact - at least for *E. coli*.
+Firstly, it shows that **the choice of the Nanopore basecalling model has a sizeable impact** - at least for *E. coli*.
 When using a methylation-aware model (not default), there is a significant increase in recall and decrease in error rate.
 While this has been previously described for Enterobacteriaceae [@doi:10.1186/s13059-019-1727-y], it